Paraw Regatta

-The Paraw Regatta Festival or Iloilo–Guimaras Paraw Regatta Festival is an annual festival held every third weekend of February in the Arevalo, Iloilo City, Philippines.
-Its main event is a sailboat race in Iloilo Strait that features the paraw, a Native designed, Visayan employed double-outrigger sail boat.
-It is the oldest traditional craft event in Asia, and the largest sailing event in the Philippines.
-It is one of Iloilo City's tourism events along with the Dinagyang Festival, Kasadyahan Festival, Chinese New Year festival and La Candelaria Fiesta (Fiesta de la Candelaria).
-The Iloilo Paraw Regatta began as a half-day sailboat race but is now a multi-day, multi-event festival.
+The Paraw Regatta Festival, officially known as the Iloilo–Guimaras Paraw Regatta Festival, is an annual maritime festival held every third weekend of February in the Arevalo district of Iloilo City, Philippines, particularly along Villa Beach.
+Its main event is a traditional sailboat race across the Iloilo Strait, featuring the paraw, a native Visayan double-outrigger sailboat.
+The festival is regarded as the oldest traditional craft sailing event in Asia and the largest sailing event in the Philippines.

+The festival is one of Iloilo City's major tourism events, alongside the Dinagyang Festival, Kasadyahan Festival, Chinese New Year celebrations, and the Jaro Fiesta.